Jyoti Rani

 I am motivated by

 Ships work as one big system.
 Every problem that I solve can have an effect other systems.
 As a result, I need to not only know about my field but other disciplines as well.
 This means that my work is multidisciplinary which does not let me get bored.
-Another aspect that is very fulfilling is interacting with a wide variety of people.
+Another aspect that is very fulfilling is working with a wide variety of people.
 Everyone comes from different backgrounds with interesting ways of approaching a problem.

 How I affect peoples’ lives